Permutation-based presentations for Brin's higher-dimensional Thompson groups $nV$: Introduction

 Finally, by applying Tietze transformations, we shall deduce:

 \begin{cor} Let $n \geq 2$.
 Brin's higher-dimensional Thompson group~$nV$ has a finite presentation with two generators and $2n^{2} + 3n + 13$ relations. \end{cor}

-\paragraph{Remarks:} In common with the finite presentation given by Hennig--Matucci~\cite{HM}, the number of relations we need is quadratic in the dimension~$n$.
-One naturally asks whether one could produce a smaller presentation for~$nV$ on two generators, but where the number of relations grows linearly in~$n$.
-For our presentation, the quadratic function arises from the family of Relations~R5 which is used to ensure that the well-definedness of the transpositions~$\swap{\bm{\alpha}}{\bm{\beta}}$ where two coordinates of~$\bm{\alpha}$ have length~$3$ and all remaining coordinates of~$\bm{\alpha}$ and all those of~$\bm{\beta}$ have length~$2$.
-Such transpositions are built by first lengthening one coordinate of~$\bm{\alpha}$ and then the other.
-This family of relations are then used to ensure that it is immaterial the order in which these longer coordinates are created.
-Perhaps one should expect that the presentation must encode some interaction between maps affecting different pairs of coordinates.
-Consequently, the quadratic nature of our number of relations seems reasonable.
-However, surprising results such as that of Guralnick--Kantor--Kassabov--Lubotzky~\cite{GKKL} (the fact that the finite symmetric groups~$S_{n}$ have presentations with the number of relations bounded independent of~$n$, upon which we depend) stand in contrast to what one might expect.
-It therefore seems an interesting question whether such smaller presentations, with linearly bounded number of relations, exist for Brin's groups~$nV$.
+\paragraph{Remarks:} In common with the finite presentation given by Hennig--Matucci~\cite{HM}, the number of relations we use is quadratic in the dimension~$n$.
+One could ask whether there are presentations for~$nV$ on two generators, but where the number of relations grows at most linearly in~$n$?
+In our case, the quadratic function arises from the family of Relations~\ref{rel:R5-welldef} which is used to ensure that the well-definedness of transpositions~$\swap{\bm{\alpha}}{\bm{\beta}}$ where two coordinates of~$\bm{\alpha}$ have length~$3$ and all remaining coordinates of~$\bm{\alpha}$ and all those of~$\bm{\beta}$ have length~$2$.
+Although the growth in the number of relations relative to the dimension of the space acted upon seems reasonable, surprising results such as that of Guralnick--Kantor--Kassabov--Lubotzky~\cite{GKKL} stand in contrast to expectations.
+The arguments used in~\cite{GKKL} employ a process that has been termed the \emph{Burnside procedure} and presented in detail in the Appendix of~\cite{MPMN}.
+This process can be used to reduce some large presentation of a group to a much smaller one.
+Potentially it could be applied to the infinite presentation found in Theorem~\ref{thm:infpres} and one might wonder how the result would compare with Theorem~\ref{thm:finitepres}.
+It seemed to the author that the most direct application of the Burnside procedure (if successful) would likely result in more relations.
+Nevertheless, it remains an interesting question whether smaller presentations exist for Brin's groups~$nV$.